oroinc/documentation/commerce/frontstore_guide/quotes/index.rst

 Quotes
 ======

-The following guide will help you to view and :ref:`accept <frontstore-guide--quotes--accept>` a quote in a Quote section of the OroCommerce front store.
+The following guide will help you to view and :ref:`accept <frontstore-guide--quotes--accept>` a quote in a Quote section of the OroCommerce storefront.

 .. .. contents:: :local:
    :depth: 1